Zoom - The Leverage Effect in Margin Trading

 By Crypto Nation – 9 September 2020

-The technique of margin-trading with leverage is a means used to increase your investment capital.
+The technique of margin-trading with leverage is a tool used to increase your investment capital.
 This riskier technique allows greater gains to be made, but greatly amplifies the risk of loss.

-Leverage consists of borrowing funds from the exchange platform on which you are.
-This comes to lend you capital, in line with your initial investment.
+Leverage consists in borrowing funds from the exchange platform on which you are.
+The platform lends you capital, in line with your initial investment.
 It is generally possible to invest with leverage on a Long or Short order.

 Let us take several examples in order to see the effects of the levers.